-At Cal State LA the safety of our students, faculty, staff and visitors is our foremost concern.
-As part of our commitment to University safety, we publish the Annual Security Report.
+The safety of our students, faculty, staff, and visitors is our top priority at Cal State LA.
+As part of our commitment to promoting public safety at the University, we publish the Annual Security Report.

-This report contains information about incidents that occurred at or near the University.
-The report also includes information about crime reporting, crime prevention, victims' rights, public safety programs, medical services and counseling programs.
+This report, prepared in accordance with the Clery Act, is distributed to current students and employees and contains information about incidents that occurred at or near the University's campus.
+The report also includes information about crime reporting, crime prevention, victims' rights, public safety programs, medical services, and counseling programs.

-Each of us plays a key role in keeping our University safe.
-It is our responsibility to remain observant and report any activity, individual, or incident that poses a threat to public safety.
-To that end, I encourage you to read this report and learn how we all can help maintain a safe and welcoming environment at Cal State LA.
+We all have an important role to play in ensuring the safety of our University community.
+We must all stay observant and report any activity, individual, or incident that may pose a threat to public safety.
+I encourage you to read this report and learn how we all can help maintain a safe and welcoming environment at Cal State LA.